Orphan Sponsorship Scheme

 ‘This is a month, the first part of which brings Allah’s Mercy, the middle of which brings Allah’s forgiveness and the last part of which brings emancipation from hellfire’.
 (Bukhari)

-Here is how you can optimise your rewards by concentrating on the significance of each and every part of Ramadan.
+Ramadan is divided into three parts.
+These are called Ashra, meaning ten days.
+Here’s how you can optimise your rewards by concentrating on the significance of each.

 The First Ten Days of Ramadan

 We all feel excited at the beginning of Ramadan.
 But don’t try to do everything all at once and burn out in the first few days.
 Remember, consistency is key, and it’s not how you start but how you finish that matters most.